 Set a realistic timeline

-Another mistake I made was underestimating how long my renovation would take, which meant I had to spend a lot more money that I hadn’t budgeted for on temporary accommodation.
+Another mistake I made was underestimating how long my renovation would take, which meant I had to spend a lot more money than I hadn’t budgeted for on temporary accommodation.
 Talk to your tradies and get an estimate on how long the job will take them as well as their current schedule – they need to be able to start when you’re ready for them.

 Also, try to plan your renovation around holidays such as Easter and Christmas – everything shuts down and you’ll be standing around waiting for things to happen.